-Value stocks, dividends, blue chips and capital appreciation.
+Value and income investing.
+Long-term capital appreciation.

 The Blue Harbinger Weekly:

 A members-only weekly report on Blue Harbinger's investments and the market.

 As a continuation to our free article "Six Special Situation Investments Worth Considering" this members-only article includes the Top 3.
 Two have to deal with the potential "aquiree" in M&A deals and the other is simply a high-yield distressed debt opportunity that is far less "distressed" than it used to be.
 Without further ado, here are the top 3...

 All three Blue Harbinger strategies posted positive returns in January, and continue their long-term track records of outperforming the S&P 500.
 This week’s Weekly reviews four attractive stock ideas.
 We currently own all four of them.